EnesArifinan/PersonalWebsite/README.md

 # Personal Website
-This is personal website, built using HTML, CSS, and JavaScript.
+This is personal website, built using HTML, CSS, JavaScript and W3.CSS library.
 The website includes information about me, my skills, and my projects.

 ## Technologies Used
 HTML CSS JavaScript